Before applying for a school place...

 Does your child have a younger brother or sister?

-A successful application for one child does not guarantee admission for other members of your family.
+Remember that a successful application for one child does not guarantee admission for other members of your family.

-You should therefore consider any future applications you may need to make and the potential impact if they are unsuccessful, particularly if you are applying to a school outside your catchment area.
+Consider any future applications you may need to make and the potential impact if they are unsuccessful, particularly if you are applying to a school outside your catchment area.